Chart Color Schemes

 Bentleigh East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 32 such projects potentially impacting the region.
-Notable initiatives include East Village, Westfield Southland Ongoing Upgrades, 1 Victor Road Retirement Village, and Mackie Road Reserve Upgrade.
-The following list details those most likely to be relevant.
+AreaSearch has identified 32 projects likely to impact the area.
+Notable ones include East Village, Westfield Southland Ongoing Upgrades, 1 Victor Road Retirement Village, and Mackie Road Reserve Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.